-MSG/Onion free and easy to make, this whole chicken stock comes together in less than an hour and half.
+MSG/Onion free and easy to make, this instant pot chicken stock comes together in less than an hour and half.
 It still has a ton of flavor and makes great use of your leftover chicken bones from a "naked" rotisserie chicken.

 Place all the ingredients in the instant pot and pour water over your veggies and chicken.
 Lock your lid, making sure your "valve" is also closed (IE not pointing towards the steam icon).
 Close the lid, it should make a fun noise.
 Hit the "pressure cook" button (sometimes these say "manual) and adjust the time for 40 minutes.